Meet Julia and her baby piglet (pictured above). Julia once once endured the horrific life of a breeding sow on a factory farm.

-Mother pigs like Julia spend most of their lives confined to gestation crates— a cage so narrow that they cannot turn around for months at a time.
+Mother pigs like Julia spend most of their lives confined to gestation crates — a cage so narrow that she cannot turn around for months at a time.
 These highly intelligent animals are driven crazy from this extreme confinement, suffering severe distress and dejection.
 Many bite the metal cages until their mouths are bloody, desperately trying to escape.

 Raised in metal pens indoors, never to see the light of day, all piglets will be ruthlessly slaughtered at only 6 months old.

 More and more people are deciding to stand against this cruelty by leaving animals off the menu.
 With so many meat substitutes on the market, you can help animals without sacrificing any of the flavors you enjoy.
 Common products such as bacon, sausage, and BBQ sandwiches, can all be made cruelty-free with simple and tasty substitutions.
 To learn more, check out our free Veg Starter Guide!